Market Analysts see Arrival [ARVL] gaining to $17. Time to buy?

 Sponsored

-Arrival (NASDAQ: ARVL), inventor of a unique new method of design and production of equitable electric vehicles (EVs) by local Microfactories, today announced that members of its management team will present and/or host one-on-one meetings at the following investor conferences:.

-The stocks have a year to date performance of -77.49 percent and weekly performance of -0.60 percent.
-The stock has been moved at -82.22 percent over the last six months.
-The stock has performed -20.10 percent around the most recent 30 days and changed -53.87 percent over the most recent 3-months.
+Arrival, a public limited liability company (société anonyme) governed by the laws of the Grand Duchy of Luxembourg, having its registered office at 60A, rue des Bruyères, L-1274 Howald, Grand Duchy of Luxembourg and registered with the Luxembourg register of commerce and companies (Registre de commerce et des sociétés, Luxembourg) under number B 248209 (“Arrival” or the “Company”) (NASDAQ: ARVL) held both its annual general meeting of shareholders (the “AGM”) and an extraordinary general meeting of shareholders (“EGM”) today, and shareholders approved all of the resolutions proposed by Arrival board of directors.

+It opened the trading session at $1.71, the shares rose to $1.84 and dropped to $1.71, the range by which the price of stock traded the whole day.
+The daily chart for ARVL points out that the company has recorded -78.23% loss over the past six months.
+However, it is still -25.55% lower than its most recent low trading price.

-If compared to the average trading volume of 7.63M shares, ARVL reached to a volume of 4448969 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.45M shares, ARVL reached to a volume of 4411190 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Arrival [ARVL]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ARVL shares is $6.24 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ARVL stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.